qlik-oss/qlik-cloud-embed-oauth-impersonation/README.md

 > This project is not production ready.
 It is structured for learning and evaluation
 > of the qlik-embed project with a simple OAuth impersonation configuration.
 > Before beginning a production app, you should first review the [guiding principles for OAuth impersonation](https://qlik.dev/authenticate/oauth/guiding-principles-oauth-impersonation/)
 > and understand how to use [qlik-embed](https://qlik.dev/embed/qlik-embed/) and [qlik/api](https://qlik.dev/toolkits/qlik-api/).
-You should also use https rather than http for your project.
+You should also use HTTPS rather than HTTP for your project.

 ## Introduction